Sarolta Kriszt

 Sarolta Maria Kriszt (born 28 October 2006) is a Hungarian multi-event athlete.
 In 2024, she became Hungarian national champion in the 400 metres at the Hungarian Athletics Championships.
-She was s silver medalist in the heptathlon at the 2025 European Athletics U20 Championships and 2022 European Athletics U18 Championships.
+She was the silver medalist in the heptathlon at the 2025 European Athletics U20 Championships and 2022 European Athletics U18 Championships.

-Career
+Biography

 She is a member of MATE-GEAC athletics club where she is coached by Katalin Körmendy.
 In July 2022, Kriszt won silver in the heptathlon at the 2022 European Athletics U18 Championships in Jerusalem, Israel finishing behind Croatian Jana Kosčak, at the age of 16 years-old.

 2023

 In February 2023 in Budapest, she became the Hungarian national youth record holder in the indoor pentathlon and the 60 metres hurdles, running 8.48 seconds and achieving a tally of 4228 points to become junior national pentathlon champion.
 She won the gold medal in the heptathlon at the 2023 European Youth Summer Olympic Festival in Maribor, Slovenia.
 She was named in the Hungarian relay pool for the 4 x 400 metres at the 2023 World Athletics Championships in Budapest.